Metzler Family Open Space

 - The homestead parcel is protected with a permanent Conservation Easement held by Douglas Land Conservancy (minus the area around the future parking lot location).

-- The Town is working on a plan to build a parking lot in the southwest corner of the property, off Allen Street, that is anticipated to be open by summer 2023.
+- The Town constructed a parking lot in the southwest corner of the property, off Allen Street, that opened in May 2023.

-- The Town is also working on a sign plan for the trails and trailhead parking lot, so all the trails will be marked in the near future.
+- The Town also installed signage for the trails and trailhead parking lot, so all the trails are marked for easier navigation.

 - The western 49-acre parcel was originally part of the larger Metzler property but was dedicated to the Town in 2001 as a public land donation for the development around Allen Street.

 - Both parcels are woodland habitats characterized by scrub oak and mount mahogany shrubs along with scattered ponderosa pines and junipers.

 - Wildlife seen or that have the potential to be seen on the property include: mountain lions, mule deer, porcupines, turkeys, coyotes and foxes, along with owls, hawks, woodpeckers and many migratory songbirds.